 a.
 Open the Visual LANSA Options from the File Menu and select the Compile options.

 b.
-Set the Product Version and File Version appropriate values.
+Set the Product Version and File Version to appropriate values.
 The version information must be incremented for each Version or Patch delivered.

 3. Compile all compilable Application objects for the first version of the Application.
 For subsequent versions and patches only modified objects are required to be compiled.